-DAAD Scholarship is open to international students from all over the world who want to pursue higher education at the best German universities for 2020-2021 academic year.
-These are fully funded scholarships for Master and PhD and provide, depending on academic level, monthly payments of 850 euros for graduates or 1,200 euros for doctoral candidates.
+DAAD Scholarship 2021 is a fully funded scholarship for international students to pursue masters or PhD at the top German Universities.
+DAAD scholarship covers monthly payments of 850 euros for graduates or 1,200 euros for doctoral candidates.

 Well-trained experts, who are networked with international partners, play an important part in the sustainable development of their countries.
 They are the best guarantee for a better future with less poverty, more education and health for all.
 With its development-oriented postgraduate study programs, the DAAD promotes the training of specialists from development and newly industrialized countries.